 Colombia is South America's oldest democracy, with a long tradition of civil governance and regular and fair elections.
 Despite relative stability, Colombia is emerging from nearly 50 years of internal conflict marked by violent atrocities from all parties involved.
 These include left-wing guerrillas, right-wing paramilitary forces, and drug cartels battling each other and the Colombian military.
-Despite these hardships and the country's entrenched social, political, and economic divisions, the Colombian people remain hopeful for peace and proud of their diverse indigenous, European, and African roots.
+Despite these hardships and the country's entrenched social, political, and economic divisions, the Colombian people remain hopeful for peace and proud of their diverse indigenous, European, and African roots in the Andes Mountains.
+Most of these groups were fishers, hunters, and nomadic agriculturalists.
+The Chibcha had the most politically centralized society in the region, practicing sedentary farming and developing a highly structured economy in the high basins of Colombia's easternmost Andes ridge.